jakewvincent/mkdnflow.nvim/README.md

 ### Tables
 * Create a markdown table of `x` columns and `y` rows with `:MkdnTable x y`.
 Table headers are added automatically; to exclude headers, use `:MkdnTable x y noh`
 * Format existing tables with `:MkdnTableFormat`
-    * Make sure you have the `luautf8` rock installed if you want to format tables containing non-ascii symbols!
 * Jump forward and backward between cells (mapped to `<Tab>` and `<S-Tab>` in insert mode by default)
 * Jump forward and backward between rows (the latter is mapped to `<M-CR>` in insert mode by default; jumping forward is not mapped to anything by default; see `MkdnEnter` or `MkdnTableNextRow` in [default mappings](#-commands-and-default-mappings))
 * Optionally trim extra whitespace from a cell when formatting (see [config options](#-configuration))